 This Product Packaging Is Crystal Clear

 You’ve got a great product.
 You know it.
 It’s time to let your consumers know it as well.
-Clear packaging allows consumers to see what they’re buying and therefore makes them more likely to buy.
+Crystal clear packaging allows consumers to see what they’re buying and therefore makes them more likely to buy.
 In fact, it can influence a buying decision even more than your brand label.
 But clear packaging does pose a number of challenges.

 What you see is what you get